Must I register for WBL annually or is it once off?

 Why can’t my supervisor sign-off on individual skills development while I am busy with my self-assessment?

-You must complete the full self-assessment and get it approved before your supervisor can approve individual skills.
+You must complete the full self-assessment (all skills listed) and get it approved before your can submit individual skills development action plans and progress to your supervisor.

 When is skills Started vs Completed?